|

 inside the culvert underneath the road) and no evidence of aquatic

 mollusks was forthcoming.
 A third trip was made to the lake on 11/15/2007.
 The lake water level which had been high during the earlier visits, had returned to a more normal level.
 The remains of three additional egg clutches were found on vegetation some 20 feet from the culvert where the initial find was made.
 These egg clutches had been submerged and thus not visible during the two previous visits.
 Despite the lowered water level no Pomacea specimens could be located and It is believed that snail population in the lake is quite small and is the result of a recent introduction.
-The lake will be monitored on a periodic basis for further developments. |
+Over the ensuing years the lake was periodically monitored, and as of 2016, no further evidence of Pomacea was seen.
+Finally, nearly ten years after the initial discovery of Channeled Apple Snail eggs at the lake, success was achieved (see page two). |

 |